 To assist in answering these questions about an unemployment extension, we’ve provided helpful information below.

 - Learn About Requesting an Unemployment Benefits Extension in Oregon

 Oregon Unemployment Resources

 During times when the jobless rate remains high, the United States Congress can vote for an unemployment extension to avoid economic depression.
 Unemployment benefits extension programs are available through both the state and federal governments during periods of high unemployment.

-Emergency unemployment compensation in Oregon
+Past Emergency Unemployment Extensions in Oregon

 There was a federal unemployment extension program that was formerly active called the Emergency Unemployment Compensation (EUC08).
 This program expired in 2013.

-In general, if you have exhausted the resources granted through your unemployment benefits claim, you normally do not have to apply for an unemployment benefits extension because the system automatically applies for you, if you are eligible.
+In general, if you have exhausted the resources granted through your unemployment benefits claim, you normally do not have to apply for an unemployment benefits extension because the system automatically applies for you if you are eligible.